Hi! I'm Nora. I think a lot about how to make transformative AI go well.

 Learn more on our website, or read the Programme Thesis.Flexible Hardware-Enabled Guarantees

 Between 2021 and 2024, I co-founded and directed PIBBSS - Principles of Intelligent Behaviour in Biological and Social Systems.
-In that period, PIBBSS raised >$2M , supported 6 in-house, long-term research affiliates, ~50 research fellows for 3-month full-time research fellowships, and organized 15+ AI safety research events/workshops.
+In that period, PIBBSS raised >$2M , supported 6 in-house, long-term research affiliates, ~50 research fellows for 3-month full-time research fellowships, and organized 15+ AI safety research events.
 Over the years, we built a substantive and vibrant research community, spanning many disciplines, across academia and industry, both inside and outside of AI safety.
 While I handed over leadership, I continue to support PIBBSS as a member of the board.

 Writing & Speaking